nabla0001/mnist.rnn/README.md

 ![example](plots/examples/6-2985.gif)
 ![example](plots/examples/9-0643.gif)

-There are still occasional failure cases like this 5:
+There are still failure cases like this 5:

 ![example 0](plots/examples/5-3884.gif)